somyakantdash/Gensyn-Node-Run-Full-Guide/RL-Swarm.md

 ## Open Another Window for VPS & WSL to save ur Swarm File

 1️⃣ Save your `swarm.pem` file to your Local Device from VPS
-- Save File to ur WSL Folder
+- From VPS to WSL Home Directory
 ```
 scp USERNAME@YOUR_IP:~/rl-swarm/swarm.pem ~/swarm.pem
 ```
-- Save File in ur Desktop Screen (username has no spaces)
+- From VPS to Desktop Screen Windows (username has no spaces)
 ```
 scp USERNAME@YOUR_VPS_IP:~/rl-swarm/swarm.pem C:\Users\YourUsername\Desktop\
 ```
-- Save File in ur Desktop Screen (username has spaces)
+- From VPS to Desktop Screen Windows (username has spaces)
 ```
 scp USERNAME@YOUR_VPS_IP:~/rl-swarm/swarm.pem "/mnt/c/Users/Your Username/Desktop/"
 ```